 Joshua Elie

-Joshua is a musician and retired building contractor.
-He now enjoys life as a homesteader.
+Joshua is a musician and the Irons’ area handyman.
+He is working on obtaining his second builder’s license.
+He enjoys life as a homesteader.

 Kevin Howell

 Kevin lives in Mason County.
-He loves the Michigan woods, lakes, people and, especially, Michigan craft beers – not necessarily in that order!
+He loves the Michigan woods, lakes, people and Michigan craft beers – not necessarily in that order.

 Louisa Loveridge Gallas